codingvillage/callisto/README.md

 > Currently, when the client is disconnected the page needs to be refreshed.
 In the future, this will be handled by the framework.

 ### API Call
-APIs are calls are of course asynchronous, but also use websocjets instead of an XHTTP/AJAX request.
+APIs calls are of course asynchronous, but also use websocjets instead of an XHTTP/AJAX request.
 ```javascript
 window.api(params, callback);
 ```